 • In pregnant women with a history of genital herpes, use antiviral prophylaxis with acyclovir from 36 weeks gestation to delivery.

 • During pregnancy, use suppressive therapy in discordant relationship: in the seropositive partner of a seronegative gravid woman.

-Other vaccine formats, including attenuated live or replication-incompetent HSV-2 strains and technologies that target virus-specific CD8 T-cell responses, are being developed and studied (106; 20; 19).
-The preclinical pipeline includes subunit, whole virus, DNA, and attenuated or mutated live virus platforms (170).
+Other vaccine formats, including attenuated live or replication-incompetent HSV-2 strains, live-attenuated HSV-1 strains that replicates in mucosal tissues but are ablated for neuroinvasion, and technologies that target virus-specific CD8 T-cell responses, are being developed and studied (111; 23; 21; 22).
+The preclinical pipeline includes subunit, whole virus, DNA and attenuated or mutated live virus platforms (176).
 Vaccines that elicit both effector/protective antibodies and adaptive T cell responses probably offer the best hope for developing effective immunogens.
-Some of the strategies for HIV-1 vaccines, such as inclusion of fusion intermediates as targets for antibodies and the use of viral vectors to elicit CD8 T cell responses, may be adapted for HSV vaccine development (107).
+Some of the strategies for HIV-1 vaccines, such as inclusion of fusion intermediates as targets for antibodies and the use of viral vectors to elicit CD8 T cell responses, may be adapted for HSV vaccine development (112).